 Several other diseases have symptoms that may appear to be like fibromyalgia.
 These include chronic fatigue syndrome, hypothyroidism, polymyalgia rheumatica, obstructive sleep apnea, rheumatoid arthritis, lupus, Lyme disease, depression, polymyositis, and somatoform disorder.
 Since fibromyalgia is a diagnosis of exclusion, your healthcare provider will help guide you through the process of determining your diagnosis.

-Robin Miller, MD, Integrative Medicine, answeredThe symptoms of fibromyalgia can also be seen in diseases such as polymyalgia rheumatica.
+Robin Miller, MD, Internal Medicine, answeredThe symptoms of fibromyalgia can also be seen in diseases such as polymyalgia rheumatica.
 This is a disease characterized by pain in the shoulders and hips.
 It is a serious disease that causes inflammation and can result in blindness.
 Early rheumatoid arthritis can present with similar symptoms such as joint and muscle pain, headache, and sleep problems.
 However, there will also be joint swelling.

 Osteoarthritis, which is the arthritis due to wear and tear can result in symptoms of joint pain and fatigue.
 Hypothyroidism, Lyme disease, depression, Lupus, chronic fatigue syndrome, and even sleep apnea can all cause similar symptoms to fibromyalgia.
 Sometimes there is overlap especially with chronic fatigue syndrome and arthritis.

 The fact that fibromyalgia can have symptoms similar to some serious illnesses makes it very important to make sure that you do not have any of those other illnesses before being given the diagnosis of fibromyalgia.Helpful?
 1 person found this helpful.